-Breaking Down Reverse Takeover
+Breaking Down a Reverse Takeover

 The process of reverse takeover usually involves two simple steps: